-How Smoking Affects Your Sexual And Physical Health?
+How Does Smoking Affect Your Sexual And Physical Health?

 According to latest statistics reported by Centers for Disease Control and Prevention, approximately 17 of 100 individuals (over the age of 18 years) smokes regularly in the United States.
 This corresponds to 40 million adults or 16.8% of the entire US population.